Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Cinema grad works on major motion picture 'Unstoppable'

-Cinema and Digital Arts graduate Dave Thomas worked on the production of the major motion picture "Unstoppable."
+Cinema Arts graduate Dave Thomas worked on the production of the major motion picture "Unstoppable."

 Musical theatre grad named PG Performer of the Year